 Teen Adderall Abuse

 Adderall abuse among teens and young adults is common because stress and time management issues at college make the perceived effects of the drug more appealing.
 According to SAMHSA’s National Survey on Drug Use and Health, or NSDUH, in 2015, 425,000 teens and adolescents between the ages of 12 and 17 reported misusing prescription amphetamine products like Adderall.
 This number jumped to approximately 2.5 million among young adults aged 18 to 25, which is almost 5 times higher.

 Per SAMHSA’s 2009 NSHUH Report, young adults using Adderall for recreational purposes have also been recognized as being:

-- 3 times as likely to have used marijuana.
+- 3 times more likely to have used marijuana.

 - 5 times more likely to have misused prescription pain relievers.

-- 8 times as likely to have used cocaine or prescription tranquilizers like Xanax and Klonopin recreationally.
+- 8 times more likely to have used cocaine or prescription tranquilizers like Xanax and Klonopin recreationally.

 According to the Monitoring the Future Study, Adderall use rates among 8th, 10th, and 12th graders are not significantly different from 2014.
 The trend among 8th graders seems to show steady reduction in use rates since 2012, while use among 10th graders seems to be slowly increasing.
 12th grade use rates are the highest among these groups and have fluctuated around 7% since 2012.